Caritas made my life blessed

 Finding protection with his grandmother Jamuna, five years old Purna survived the earthquake’s many aftershocks.
 But the months that followed continued to be a waking nightmare for this small

 Tamang family.
 Grandmother and grandson had no home, and spent their days and nights under sheets of corrugated iron.

-At the age of 64, Jamuna was too frail to carry out physical work; and the small piece of bare dry land which the family owns up in the high mountains fell out of use.
+At the age of 64, Jamuna was too frail to carry out physical work; and the small piece of bare dry land which the family owned in the high mountains fell out of use.
 Little Purna and his grandmother were left helpless.
 Meanwhile Caritas Nepal was at work in their village, building an earthquake-resistant “demo house”.
-The local village committee arranged with Caritas that Purna and Jamuna, the most vulnerable family in the area, should live in the demo house once it was completed.
+The local village committee in unison with Caritas agreed that Purna and Jamuna, the most vulnerable family in the area, should get to live in the demo house once it was completed.

-“Caritas made my life blessed,” Jamuna muses.
-“What greater service could anyone have done for me, an abandoned old Tamangni [Tamang] villager?”
+“Caritas made my life blessed,” Jamuna states.
+“What greater service could anyone have done for me, an abandoned old Tamangni (Tamang) villager?”